qianelsali/Indeed-Tagging-Raw-Job-Descriptions/README.md

 # Indeed-Tagging-Raw-Job-Descriptions
 This is a coding game from Hackerrank

-Sponsered by Indeed Machine Learning CodeSprint
+Sponsored by Indeed Machine Learning CodeSprint

 The Task is Tagging Raw Job Descriptions